-The Admissions Committee and Dean will select students for admission based on a variety of factors.
-When reviewing application files, the Admissions Committee and Dean will consider the applicant's overall grade-point average (GPA), grades in individual courses, undergraduate curriculum, exposure to the legal profession, participation in volunteer experiences, participation in preadmission or conditional admission programs at the School of Law or elsewhere (as deemed appropriate by the Admissions Committee and the Dean) communication skills, background, LSAT scores, and any other pertinent information.

-The DSOL Admissions Committee ("the Committee") shall consider all responses included in the DSOL Application, and any attachments thereto, when making an admissions decision.
-The goal of the review is to determine whether the applicant: is qualified, is capable of completing the academic program, and possesses the requisite character and fitness to be a law student and a member of the legal profession.
+The Admissions Committee and the Dean select students for admission based on a variety of factors.
+When reviewing application files, the Admissions Committee and Dean consider the applicant's overall grade-point average (GPA), grades in individual courses, undergraduate curriculum, exposure to the legal profession, participation in volunteer experiences, participation in preadmission or conditional admission programs at the School of Law or elsewhere (as deemed appropriate by the Admissions Committee and the Dean) communication skills, background, scores achieved on the LSAT, as well as any other information they find pertinent.
+Additionally, the Admissions Committee shall consider all responses included in the application for admission, and any attachments thereto, when making an admissions decision.
+The goal of the review is to determine whether the applicant is qualified, is capable of completing the academic program, and possesses the requisite character and fitness to be a law student and a member of the legal profession.

 Under no circumstances, however, shall the Committee deny admission to any applicant on the basis of the applicant's political, social, or economic views.
 Furthermore, the Committee may not deny admission to any applicant on the basis of an applicant's race, color, religion, national origin, gender, sexual orientation, age, or disability.
 In most circumstances, no singular factor presented by an applicant will, in and of itself, determine whether the School of Law will extend an offer of admission.
 Rather, the decision to extend an offer of admission will be based on the totality of the evidence presented by the applicant.
 However, some factors will carry more weight than others.
-For example, the overall GPA-based upon a careful examination of the undergraduate, post-baccalaureate, graduate and professional transcripts, if any-and the LSAT score(s), will, except in extraordinary circumstances, carry considerable weight in the decision-making process.
-Other factors, such as individual grades in all courses attempted; experience in the legal field; letters of recommendation; the applicant's overall "fit" with the Mission of the Duncan School of Law; changes in academic performance, over time, due to age and maturity; major accomplishments; etc. will also be considered.
+For example, the overall GPA based upon a careful examination of the undergraduate, post-baccalaureate, graduate and professional transcripts, if any-and the LSAT score(s), will, except in extraordinary circumstances, carry considerable weight in the decision-making process.
+Other factors, such as individual grades in all courses attempted; experience in the legal field; letters of recommendation; the applicant's overall fit with the Mission of the Duncan School of Law; changes in academic performance, over time, due to age and maturity; major accomplishments; etc. will also be considered.